- Associated Students, Inc.

 - Officers may be responsible for areas including, but not limited to, Hayward, Oakland, San Leandro, Fremont, and the County of Alameda.

-- The Chair shall inform the Board of Directors and make recommendations on positions regarding legislation and policy that affects higher education, the CSU system, and/or CSUEB students.
+- The Chair shall inform the Board of Directors and recommend positions regarding legislation and policy that affects higher education, the CSU system, and/or CSUEB students.

 - Meet with the University Director of Governmental Relations at least once a semester.